walker-reynolds/uns_workshop/README.md

 Once the required software and modules are installed, follow the steps in the workshop to create and manage your Unified Namespace in Ignition.

-The result of the local UNS should look something like this
+The result of the local UNS should look something like this:

 <img width="1499" alt="image" src="https://github.com/user-attachments/assets/91976494-6d42-4b23-be8a-f89f0de3b11b">